The Legislative Assembly

 During its short life, the Legislative Assembly was confronted with many problems and challenges.
 One of these was the constitutional authority of the recalcitrant king.

 Louis XVI retained two significant powers that affected the functioning of the assembly: the power to appoint ministers and the power of suspensive veto.
-Louis appointed most of his ministers from the Feulliants or the centre-right – and many of his appointments were of dubious quality.
+Louis appointed most of his ministers from the Feulliants or the centre-right, and many of these appointments were of dubious quality.

 The king also created controversy and division by willingly using his veto to block the Assembly’s laws.
 In its first weeks, the Legislative Assembly drafted legislation to take action against émigrés and non-juring priests.
 It passed these laws on November 8th and November 29th respectively – but both were vetoed by the king.
 More royal vetoes followed in 1792 and each veto triggered a wave of public protest against the monarch.